6 min read · Cost

 Key takeaways

-- Pre-war character: highest scope per foot
+- Pre-war character homes carry the highest scope per foot due to restoration and custom trim

 FAQ